top of page

 LEAD Mentors

-One of the great benefits of joining the ASME LEAD Program is getting the opportunity to be mentored by professionals in the industry and academia.
-Get to know the team a little better and check out their profiles below!
+One of the great benefits of joining the ASME LEAD Program is the opportunity to be mentored by professionals from industry and academia.
+These Mentors are Volunteer's who give their time to this program to help foster future generations of engineers.

 Jeff Hanson, Ph.D.